PEER SUPPORT SPECIALIST/ CERTIFIED RECOVERY MENTOR - WASHINGTON COUNTY

-The PSS/CRM position will be a member of the Washington County Juvenile Department team.
-A primary function of this position will include assisting youth who are currently engaged with Washington County Juvenile Drug Court.
-The PSS/CRM will provide community-based, holistic, person-centered, trauma-informed and strength-based support to individuals with addiction and/or co-occurring mental health challenges who are referred via the Juvenile Department and/or Washington County Health and Addictions department staff.
+The PSS/CRM position will be a member of the Choice Model exceptional need care coordination team.
+A primary function of the position will be to assist people who are stepping down from inpatient psychiatric care and/or receiving psychiatric care in advance of hospitalization.
+The PSS/CRM will provide community-based, holistic, person-centered, trauma-informed and strength-based support to individuals with addiction and/or co-occurring mental health challenges who are referred via the Choice Team.

 Education: High school diploma or equivalent required.

 Background Check: Criminal Background Check as performed by Oregon Health Authority (OHA) or ACCBO for the PSS/CRM certification process by the Background Check Unit (BCU) accepted.
 A criminal record does not necessarily exclude an individual from certification.

 Experience: It is an essential function of the position to identify as having lived experience of addiction and/or co-occurring mental health challenges and navigating a life of recovery.
 It is also vital to understand the effect of trauma on health, coping, and other aspects of individual needs as well as the principles of recovery, self-direction, and trauma-informed care.